Property Investment in Singapore: 2026 Guide to Rules, Taxes and the Market

 Property tax in Singapore

-Property tax is levied on the annual value of a property and the amount of tax chargeable on a property are multi-tiered and depends on whether you are an owner-occupier (i.e. purchased property with an intention of living there).
+Property tax is levied on the annual value of a property, and the amount chargeable is multi-tiered and depends on whether you are an owner-occupier (that is, you bought the property with the intention of living there) or an investor renting it out.

-Owners of non-residential properties will also have to pay property tax at a rate of 10% of the property.
+Owners of non-residential properties pay property tax at a flat rate of 10% of the annual value.

 For a more accurate derivation of the amount of tax you have to pay, you may visit IRAS website to find out the value of your property and plug the value into the online calculator to determine the tax payable.